Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Day 4 AMAZON JUNGLE–RIO DE JANEIRO

-Today is free in Rio until meeting your Tour Director and fellow traveling companions for a drive along famous Ipanema and Copacabana Beaches to the base of 1,300-foot-high SUGAR LOAF MOUNTAIN.
+Enjoy free time in Rio before meeting your Tour Director this afternoon and fellow traveling companions for a drive along famous Ipanema and Copacabana Beaches to the base of 1,300-foot-high SUGAR LOAF MOUNTAIN.
 Ascend by cable car to its summit, where you can savor spectacular vistas of the city.
 Next, toast the start of a memorable vacation from atop Sugar Loaf Mountain with caipirinhas, a favorite Brazilian cocktail, during a welcome COCKTAIL PARTY.

 Day 6 RIO DE JANEIRO